chARpack/chARpack.github.io/src/routes/manual/00-getting_started/01-installation.md

 The keys `W`, `A`, `S` and `D` can be used to move in the scene.
 `E` will move you up and `Q` will move you down.
 Holding `right click` lets you look around in the scene.
-Another important interaction is the `mouswheel`.
+Another important interaction is the `mousewheel`.
 Scrolling with the mouse wheel moves the currently activated hand forward and backward.
 Using the mouse wheel makes it easy to press buttons in chARp.

 ## Deploy on Device
 The basic steps are also fund on the official Microsoft page [here](https://learn.microsoft.com/en-us/windows/mixed-reality/develop/advanced-concepts/using-visual-studio?tabs=hl2).